jrodl3r/ng-fire-universal/docs/01-Setup_Firebase.md

 **6. Uncomment the lines from _Step 1_ and revert the change from _Step 2_.**

-We now have an Admin User with full control over all user accounts (except their own) via the Admin Module and we can securely, and easily control all user priviledges (Custom Claims) moving forward.
+We now have an admin with full control over all user accounts (except their own) and we can securely control their priviledges via Custom Claims through the Admin Module.

 <br>